nickloman/arcade-of-memories/instructions.md

 ## Dreamcast

 Props to Rob for reminding me that you had a Dreamcast!
-I don't really remember so I'm glad he reminded me because ....
+I don't really remember so I'm glad he reminded me because probably the most fun game to play on a cab is ....

 ### Soulcalbur